ChristianVillalba/the-complete-web-development-bootcamp/Node.js/README.md

     * **Event-Driven**: the order can be dictated by events in order to free up resources.
     * Node provides us with a **JavaScript runtime** so that we can run JavaScript on a machine.
         * such as your own local computer.
+        * **The runtime environment** is the environment in which a program or application is executed.
+It's the hardware and software infrastructure that supports the running of a particular codebase in real time.
 * NodeJS is designed to build scalable network applications,
 * Node.js allows us to create a backend using Javascript
     * It is fast and will allow us to create really scalable and fast running web sites.